 Effects of Isolation AND lack of Socialization

 The necessity for early social contact was demonstrated by the research of Harry and Margaret Harlow.
 From 1957 to 1963, the Harlows conducted a series of experiments studying how rhesus monkeys, which behave a lot like people, are affected by isolation as babies.
 They studied monkeys raised under two types of “substitute” mothering circumstances: a mesh and wire sculpture, or a soft terrycloth “mother.”
 The monkeys systematically preferred the company of a soft, terrycloth substitute mother (closely resembling a rhesus monkey) that was unable to feed them, to a mesh and wire mother that provided sustenance via a feeding tube.
 This demonstrated that while food was important, social comfort was of greater value (Harlow and Harlow 1962; Harlow 1971).
-Later experiments testing more severe isolation revealed that such deprivation of social contact led to significant developmental and social challenges later in life, as shown in the example of Danielle, who was introduced at the beginning of the module.
+Later experiments testing more severe isolation revealed that such deprivation of social contact led to significant developmental and social challenges later in life, as shown in the example of Danielle, introduced below.

 Sociological Perspectives on Self-Development